Azure/azurehpc/apps/ansys_mechanical/readme.md

 ## Installation

-NOTE: Update the path to the fluent installer tar file in $azhpc_dir/apps/fluent/install_fluent.sh
+NOTE: Update the path to the installer tar file in $azhpc_dir/apps/ansys_mechanical/install_mechanical.sh

 First copy the apps directory to the cluster.
 The `azhpc-scp` can be used to do this: